 The IT User Advocate works with the University of Michigan community to ensure that U-M information technology policies and guidelines are followed and responds to reports of abuse and misuse of U-M IT resources.

 The User Advocate enforces compliance through a variety of means, including temporary denial of service or filing a formal complaint about a student with the Office of Student Conflict Resolution (OSCR).

 - Receives and investigate reports of U-M technology and information policy violations as they pertain to U-M-provided resources.

-- Coordinates problem-solving with other information technology service providers and campus units—including Student Life and the Department of Public Safety and Security (DPSS).
+- Supports problem-solving with other information technology service providers and campus units—including Student Life and the Department of Public Safety and Security (DPSS).

 - Provides IT policy interpretation and information to help students, faculty, and staff understand university and departmental policy, including the responsible use of shared resources.

 - Provides guidance and procedures for handling some IT policy-related matters (for example, Getting Access to Someone Else's Account).

 - Engages in outreach activities, including general community education and awareness.

 - In an emergency, call the Department of Public Safety at 911 or 763-1131